apache/causeway-site/content/getting-started/quickstart-archetype.md

 ### Running the App

-The `quickstart_wicket_restful_jdo` archetype generates a single WAR files, configured to run both the [wicket viewer](../components/viewers/wicket/about.html) and the [restfulobjects viewer](../components/viewers/wicket/about.html).
-The archetype also configures the [JDO objectstore](../components/objectstores/jdo/about.html) to use an in-memory HSQLDB connection.
+The `quickstart_wicket_restful_jdo` archetype generates a single WAR file, configured to run both the [Wicket viewer](../components/viewers/wicket/about.html) and the [Restful Objects viewer](../components/viewers/wicket/about.html).
+The archetype also configures the [JDO Objectstore](../components/objectstores/jdo/about.html) to use an in-memory HSQLDB connection.

 Once you've built the app, you can run the WAR in a variety of ways.